Hennzau/ecs/ecs/src/memory/README.md

 ]
 ````

-The idea is to maintain a map that tells you the storage you have to look inside for your entities, and the cursor.
-In our code,
+The concept is to uphold a mapping system that directs you to the storage where your entities are located, along with
-the `graph.rs` module and `mapping.rs` module generate a map that looks like that :
+indicating the cursor.
+In our code, the ``graph.rs`` module and ``mapping.rs`` module generate a map that appears as
+follows:

 ````rust
 {